tmabiku01/C-Datascience-SMUMSDShomework-WH5/README.md

 My Name is Thotho Totokani Mabiku

 # C-Datascience-SMUMSDShomework-WH5
-This Folder contains Details of my HW5.
-You will find the answers of the question 1 ,2 and 3 below.
+This folder contains the detail of my Home Work 5.
+You will find the answer of the question 1 ,2 and 3 below.
+They are three enlcosed files:
+1. R code file
+2. Rmarkadown html file
+3. The CSV file of the question 3 named Itsagirl.csv

 Questions1